 Victron’s battery monitoring units (BMV series) are simple and compact and can be used to monitor everything from a single caravan battery up to large off-grid battery banks for homes or businesses (lead-acid batteries only).
 Also the addition of an inexpensive blue-tooth unit allows simple wireless setup and monitoring.
 The BMV together with the unique VE Direct cable interface allows all new Victron products to be interconnected for simple setup, communication, and monitoring of multiple products.
 Victron also provides multiple data interface converters and cables from everything from common USB to CANBUS.

-For small scale and mobile systems (below 3kW) the Victron Inverters and chargers are of the highest quality and great value for money compared to the many cheap low quality options available.
-For larger more complex battery systems the Victron Inverter/chargers are very good but I wouldn't go as far as saying they are better than the big names like SMA, Selectronic or Outback Power, however if remote web-based management is critical then Victron would be close to the best option.
+For smaller scale and mobile systems (below 5kW PV) the Victron Inverters and chargers are of the highest quality and great value for money compared to the many cheap Chinese low quality options available.
+For larger more complex hybrid or off-grid systems the Victron Inverter/chargers are excellent but I wouldn't go as far as saying they are better than the big names like SMA, Selectronic or Outback Power, however if remote web-based system management is critical then Victron is one of the best options.

 With the growing popularity of solar energy storage and off-grid systems, the need for smart, remote controls and system monitoring will be critical, and it seems Victron Energy are leading the pack in this field.